Sentry Answers>Node.js>

 Richard C.

 When developing your Node.js application, you probably wrote some unit tests to ensure your logic worked as expected.
 But what do you do when you get an unexplainable error at runtime?
-And how do you ensure that your app is running as efficiently as possible and with no memory leaks?
+And how do you ensure that your app runs as efficiently as possible without memory leaks?

 All of us have used console.log() statements to debug errors but there are easier ways.
 In this guide, you’ll learn all of them.